$640.00 / person(at 6:1 ratio)

 Ice Axe, Crampons, Helmet, Carabiners, Cords and Sling.
 All these items are required to participate in the course.
 See the precise technical gear requirements in the 'Gear List' tab within this course information webpage.
-We rent complete kits only, not individual items.
 Once purchased - our rentals are non-refundable.

 - Snow step and ice axe technique